 Weave A New Fabric For Your Purse Project

 Lazies, This is one of my favorite projects!
 I used a whole bunch of Clover Needlecraft’s fusible bias tape to pin weave ‘fabric’ for the cover of this purse.
 Look at those colors!
 All I did was unroll the packaged bias tape, weave, fuse and go.
 Very Lazy.
+Claim the FREE printable tutorial below.

 This was so easy to create and could be done with tons of variations so let’s get started.